 This is a 10 inch display with a resolution of 1024x768.
 The display is equipped with a capacitive touch screen and is using the LVDS interface.
-This display is used in the default setup of the Android system for Embedded Artists iMX COM boards (as well as for the pre-compiled images available at http://imx.embeddedartists.com).
+This display is used in the default setup of the Android system for Embedded Artists iMX6 SoloX COM, iMX6 Quad COM, iMX6 DualLite COM, and iMX7 Dual uCOM boards (as well as for the pre-compiled images available at http://imx.embeddedartists.com).